How to stay frugal, not just now but next month, next year, next decade?

 And buying used means you are getting it for so much cheaper than if you bought it brand new.

-Make buying used into a frugal habit that you always follow and this helps you reduce the impact when you need something ‘new’.
+Buying used is one of the best frugal living tips that I encourage you to follow.
+It helps you reduce the impact on the environment when you need something ‘new’.

 It’s very easy to pop into a shop, any shop, for one thing and then see something else that becomes an immediate need.